bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Now there's three or four components in the code.
 There's components I don't even remember.
 There was a time where I was building something called the Librarian for Python, which was supposed to be an actor on the tower.
-I mean, I started like calling everything in the tower funny names, you know, like the gatekeeper, the librarian, the watcher, the blah blah, you know, because it was kind of like a court and they had to do stuff.
+I started like calling everything in the tower funny names, you know, like the gatekeeper, the librarian, the watcher, because it was kind of like a court and they had to do stuff.
-I had to have fun too, you know, like building this stuff.
+I had to have fun too, like building this stuff.
 So...

 Speaker 2: 00:26:30